 Perhaps the most prominent Appchain success story is dYdX v4, which launched on its own Application Specific Blockchain, named dYdX Chain, in late 2023 and has processed billions of dollars in trading volume by 2026.
 The perpetual derivatives exchange chose Cosmos SDK for its Appchain framework, a decision driven primarily by performance requirements and sovereignty considerations.

-Operating on a shared blockchain, dYdX was subject to volatile gas fees and network congestion that lowered the quality of the trading experience during volatile markets.
-With an aggressive Application Specific Blockchain, dYdX had full control over block space that could be optimized for trading-oriented operations such as order submission, cancellation, and matching.
-The team instituted a bespoke fee model that removed taker fees for makers and imposed fees on takers, providing an experience that was closer to centralized exchanges.
+Operating on a shared blockchain, dYdX faced volatile gas fees and network congestion during volatile markets.
+With a dedicated Application Specific Blockchain, dYdX gained full control over block space optimized for trading-oriented operations such as order submission, cancellation, and matching.
+The team built a bespoke fee model that removed fees for makers and imposed fees on takers, providing an experience closer to centralized exchanges.

-The choice of Cosmos SDK proved prescient as dYdX leveraged IBC to maintain connectivity with the broader Cosmos ecosystem for settlements and cross-chain transfers.
-The Appchain processes thousands of transactions per second with sub-second finality, far exceeding what would be possible on a general-purpose blockchain.
+The choice of Cosmos SDK proved prescient as dYdX used IBC to maintain connectivity with the broader Cosmos ecosystem for settlements and cross-chain transfers.
+The Appchain processes thousands of transactions per second with sub-second finality, far exceeding what is possible on a general-purpose blockchain.
 Most importantly, dYdX achieved governance sovereignty, the ability to upgrade its protocol and modify its economic model without being constrained by Ethereum’s roadmap or governance processes.

 Aavegotchi: Polygon Supernet for Gaming